-Alan Fruzzetti, PhD (Program Director, 3East Boys Intensive Program), in his webinar entitled “BPD in Boys and Men” gave the following advice to parents whose majority age child refuses treatment (51-56 minutes):
+Alan Fruzzetti, PhD (Program Director, 3East Boys Intensive Program), in his webinar entitled “BPD in Boys and Men” gave the following advice to parents who asked about a majority age child who refuses treatment (51-56 minutes):

 Q: A late adolescent (of the age of majority) child refuses intensive therapy, threatens suicide when it is suggested, arguing that no therapy has worked before, in fact, it has only made the situation worse (AF: this makes sense it terms of substance abuse programs: they tell the patient that he or she is not trying very hard, to just kick the habit, and focus on setting boundaries and being punitive); furthermore, other people and school may not believe this is actually BPD and not just antisocial behavior.